Caspar, South Fork and Eastern Railroad: Early history

 Caspar Lumber Company was incorporated in 1880.
 By that time the railroad had been extended to a length of 3.5 mi and equipped with ten railcars available for transporting logs.
 Sawmill capacity was 45,000 board feet per day.
 A trestle was built over Jughandle Creek in 1884 to reach logs in Hare Creek to the north.
 The trestle was 1000 ft long and rails were 160 ft above Jughandle Creek.
 During dry weather, locomotives sprayed water onto the trestles as they approached to reduce the possibility of smoldering sparks from the smokestack igniting the trestle.
 The 6 mi railway from the sawmill to Hare Creek became known as the Caspar & Hare Creek Railroad.
 Conventional ungeared locomotive number 2 was purchased for better efficiency on the longer rail line.
 The locomotive was delivered disassembled on schooners.
 The largest piece weighed 8 tons.
 The pieces were transported from San Francisco aboard the schooner "Abbie" in 1885 and transferred to lighters for assembly ashore.
 The steam schooner "Caspar" was built in 1888.
 Rails had been extended up Hare Creek for a total distance of 8 mi from the Caspar sawmill by 1890, and the logging train was making five trips per day.
 Larger locomotive number 3 was purchased in 1894.

 Caspar Lumber Company began using steam donkeys in the early 1890s to load logs onto railway cars.
 The logs were typically 32 ft long and up to 12 to 14 ft in diameter.
 Screw jacks had previously been used to load the logs.
 Steam Donkeys encouraged laying some branch lines too steep for the locomotives.
 Cars were lowered or raised over these inclined tramways using steam donkey cables.
 One steam donkey could do the work of ten oxen skidding logs to railway loading points; and bull teams were replaced by steam donkeys between 1907 and 1915.

 Camp One logging headquarters

+After the death of Jacob Jackson in 1901, his daughter, Abbie E. Krebs-Wilkins, took over as president.
+In the management of the business, she demonstrated ability and served as its president for more than 20 years.
+She carried forward the construction of 800 feet of tunnel railroad.
+Under her direction, the company also owned and had in commission several steam schooners.
+The concern also owned and operated a large and modern lumber mill at Pittsburg, California, and owned a portion of the Mendocino Lumber Company, acquired during Krebs-Wilkins' administration.